henry2004y/KeyNotes/contents/math.md

 \end{aligned}
 $$

-The lines in complex plane on which WKBJ solution is purely growing/decaying exponentially is called _Stokes line_ (@fig:stokes_line).
-It is accompanied with _anti-Stokes line_ (in the opposite direction to Stokes line), on which WKBJ solution is purely oscillatory.
-The exponentially growing solution on Stokes line is called the _dominant solution_; the decaying solution on Stokes line is called the _sub-dominant/recessive solution_.
-The sub-dominant solution will always becomes dominant in neighboring Stokes line.
+The lines in the complex plane on which WKBJ solution is purely growing/decaying exponentially are called _Stokes lines_ (@fig:stokes_line).
+It is accompanied with _anti-Stokes lines_ (in the opposite direction to Stokes lines), on which WKBJ solution is purely oscillatory.
+The exponentially growing solution on Stokes lines is called the _dominant solution_; the decaying solution on Stokes lines is called the _sub-dominant/recessive solution_.
+The sub-dominant solution will always becomes dominant in a neighboring Stokes line.
 However, the inverse is not true.
 (It may contain an amount of sub-dominant solution.)
 Each term changes from dominant to subdominant, or the reverse, when $\zeta$ crosses an anti-Stokes line???

 ![Stokes lines and anti-Stokes lines for WKBJ solution of Airy Equation.](images/StokesLine.png){#fig:stokes_line}

 Even though we say "arbitrary", the analytic solution in the whole complex plane possess a limit on that amount.
 The next question would be: how much exponentially decaying solution can you add to the exponentially growing solution?
 (Note that the asympotic series is also a divergent series: more terms don't lead to high resolution accuracy!
 I have questions on this part???)

-For the asymptotic approximation solution of Airy Equation @eq:stokes, we need to define $\arg(\zeta)$ properly to make it single value.
+For the asymptotic approximation solution of Airy @eq:stokes, we need to define $\arg(\zeta)$ properly to make it single value.
 Let us choose the branch cut $-\pi\le\arg{\zeta}<\pi$.
 The complex plane is demonstrated in @fig:stokes_line_Zplane.

 ![Marked Stokes lines and regions for Airy solution.](images/StokesLine_Zplane.png){#fig:stokes_line_Zplane}